proventa/aws-postgresql-demo/docs/blog-Coordinated_OS_Updates.md

 ![coordinated-os-update](./coordinated-updates.jpg)

 Fedora CoreOS is a lightweight, container-focused operating system.
 It is designed to be updated automatically and frequently with atomic updates.
-This means that the entire operating system is updated as a whole, including the kernel.
+This means that the entire operating system is updated as a whole.
 This is a great feature for keeping your system up to date and secure, but it can be a challenge to coordinate updates across multiple machines.
 There are some use cases where you want to coordinate when a system is updated.
-For example, if you have a 3 node database cluster, you would not want to update (which requires a reboot) all of the machines at the same time.
+For example, if you have a 3-node database cluster, you would not want to update (which requires a reboot) all of the machines at the same time.
 This would cause downtime for your database.
 Instead, you would want to update one machine at a time, so that the database can fail over to another machine while the first machine is being updated.
-In this blog post, we will learn how to coordinate OS updates across multiple Fedora CoreOS machines with the help of etcd and Airlock.
+In this blog post, we will learn how to coordinate OS updates across multiple Fedora CoreOS machines with the help of `etcd` and `Airlock`.

 # Prerequisites